 Fund planners hope to raise $50,000 or more through donations from family and friends over the next several years.
-Supporters are invited to contribute now or plan a future gifts such as a bequest.
+Supporters are invited to Give Now or plan a future gifts such as a bequest.

 As soon as the fund accrues $10,000 or more, EMU will begin to grant scholarships in Garber’s name, reports Kirk Shisler , vice president of advancement.
 “We believe that this permanent fund in Matthew’s memory is a meaningful way to celebrate his legacy of faith in Christ and love of life and others,” said Shisler.

 A native of Elizabethtown, Pa., Garber was spending the summer in Costa Rica assisting a missionary family and learning Spanish when he was caught in a riptide while swimming with friends in an area not known to be dangerous.
 He planned to begin a position in the emergency room at Lancaster (Pa.)
 General Hospital at summer’s end.
 He was one of ten graduating EMU seniors honored with the annual “Cords of Distinction” recognition for their “significant impact” on campus and beyond.